vivekjadhav575/Mastercard/README.md

 # Mastercard
-This is a created by using HTML and CSS for practice purpose..!
+This is created by using HTML and CSS for practice purposes..!